 Solution

 With Prismatic, you retain flexibility while avoiding lock-in.
-The platform’s open, extensible architecture supports low-code and code-native development, giving you complete control over how integrations are built and maintained.
+The platform's open, extensible architecture gives you complete control over how integrations are built and maintained.
 TypeScript, reusable components, and a custom component SDK ensure your integrations remain adaptable as third-party systems change.
-Instead of accruing tech debt or relying on hard-to-transfer institutional knowledge, maintain a standardized lifecycle that scales with your business.
 Free your team to meet real-world scenarios, adapt to new needs, and protect long-term flexibility.
+On the agentic side, Prismatic's MCP flow server uses the open MCP standard rather than a proprietary AI integration layer.
+Your agentic integrations work across any LLM.
+You're not trading integration vendor lock-in for AI vendor lock-in.

 Data governance